 Mr. Marco LalondeMember

-Marco Lalonde is a manager with over 30 years of leadership experience in small and large municipalities, both in Ontario and Québec.
-He has served as Director of Public Works Department at Ville de Gatineau since 2008.
-He also held managerial positions at the City of Ottawa and the former City of Gloucester.
+Retired since 2018, Marco Lalonde has over 30 years of management and leadership experience in small and large municipalities, both in Ontario and Québec.
+He has served as Director of Public Works Department at Ville de Gatineau and also held managerial positions at the City of Ottawa and the former City of Gloucester.
 Furthermore, he played a leadership role in the amalgamation of 12 municipalities that led to the creation of the new City of Ottawa.

 I fully share HGH values of compassion, innovation and excellence.
 In particular, I have a special interest in the health and care provided to our aging population.
-I wish to apply my experience to help with the major transformation that the hospital is going through.
+I wish to apply my experience to help our hospital.

 Mr. Lalonde holds a Civil Engineering Technology diploma from Algonquin College.
 He also earned the LEAN Master title from Mouvement québécois de la qualité and received a Masters Certificate in Municipal Leadership from York University.
 He lives in Plantagenet.